 Taxable losses incurred during a tax year which cannot be set-off against other income of the same tax year are carried forward up to five years.
-Taxable losses cannot be carried forward if there is a change in the ownership of the company and a significant change in the nature of business within three years from the year in which the loss arose.

 The taxable losses of any company may be set off against the taxable profits of another company in the same group provided that the two companies are members of the same group for the whole year and are both tax residents of Cyprus.
-For the purpose of group relief, a company is deemed to be a member of the same tax group if:

 Any profits arising on the transfer of assets and liabilities between companies during a reorganisation plan are tax free.
 A reorganisation plan includes mergers of companies, remerges, transfer of activities or exchange of shares.